michelleclark/hello-world/README.md

 hello-world
 ===========

-Repository for leaning how to use GitHub
+Repository for learning how to use GitHub